DeAndre' Bembry: Milwaukee Bucks (2022)

 On February 16, 2022, Bembry signed with the Milwaukee Bucks.
 On March 12, he suffered a right knee injury during a 109–122 loss to the Golden State Warriors.
 The next day, he was diagnosed with a torn ACL and MCL in his right knee, meaning he would miss the rest of the season.
 On April 7, Bembry was waived by the Bucks.

 Personal life

 Two weeks before the 2016 NBA draft, Bembry's younger brother, Adrian, was shot and killed outside of an apartment building in Charlotte, trying to break up a fight.
 Bembry wears the jersey number 95 in honor of his brother, who was born in 1995.

-He is the nephew of Gary Springer and the cousin of New Orleans Pelicans player Jaden Springer who won an NBA Championship as a member of the Boston Celtics in 2024.
+He is the nephew of Gary Springer and the cousin of Birmingham Squadron player Jaden Springer who won an NBA Championship as a member of the Boston Celtics in 2024.

 In December 2023, Bembry was inducted into the Philadelphia Big 5 Hall of Fame.